 The Constitutions were approved ad experimentum by the Apostolic See in 1885.
 In 1958 the name was changed to C.M.I.
 (Carmelites of Mary Immaculate).
 The Congregation was granted pontifical exemption in 1967.

 The mission work of the CMI Congregation gathered new dimension and momentum as local churches were entrusted to it beyond the boundaries of Kerala.
 In 1962 Chanda took shape as the first missionary Ordinate of the Syro Malabar Church and was entrusted to the Congregation.
 Since then new mission dioceses and regions were erected in central and north India.
 There are now six dioceses in north India entrusted to the Congregation, viz., Chanda, Sagar, Jagdalpur, Bijnor, Rajkot and Adilabad.
 These six dioceses are headed by CMI Bishops.
 This is indeed a milestone in the progress of the CMI Missions and an abiding evidence of recognition by the Apostolic See.

 At present there are more than two thousand and five hundred members in the Congregation including priests, brothers and seminarians.
 While most of our members minister to the needs of the people in India, there are some who serve in different countries of Africa, Europe, South America, Papua New Guinea, Madagascar, the United States, Canada and Australia.

-For the sake of administration the congregation is divided into thirteen provinces and one region.
+For the sake of administration the congregation is divided into fourteen provinces and one region.

 For more information visit: www.cmi.in